-The software packages provided here are all written in the Java programming language and are intended as plugins to ImageJ, the Java-based image processing environment developed at the National Institutes of Health, Bethesda, MD, USA.
+The software packages are all written in the Java programming language as plugins for ImageJ, the Java-based image processing environment developed at the National Institutes of Health, Bethesda, MD, USA.

 Currently the following packages are available:

 Manual tracking of moving objects in (2D or 3D) image sequences and the measurement of basic track statistics.
 Originally developed for tracking spots in time-lapse fluorescence microscopy images.
 Can also be used for visualizing the output of automatic tracking algorithms.